Dry January vs Damp January - which is better for you?

 However, according to research by the psychology department at UCL, it takes an average of 66 days to form new habits, which means 30-day abstinence is likely to be just that: a one-off (4).
 And, while the benefits of undertaking Dry January cannot be disputed, once completed it often gives people the green light to binge on alcohol for the remaining eleven months of the year.

-Whereas, damp January is perhaps a more tempting option for those looking to develop a healthier relationship with alcohol in the long term.
+Whereas damp January is perhaps a more tempting option for those looking to develop a healthier relationship with alcohol in the long term.
 Drink Aware, the UK-wide alcohol education charity supports the concept of limiting alcohol intake instead of complete deprivation.
-They believe that cutting down on the amount of alcohol you drink as opposed to completely cutting it out can bring lots of health benefits, and can be easier to stick to.
+They believe that cutting down on the amount of alcohol you drink, opposed to completely cutting it out, can bring lots of health benefits, and can be easier to stick to.

-If you are looking to develop a healthier lifestyle and a better relationship with alcohol it is best to avoid beers and spirits due to their calorific content and high alcohol concentration, however, emerging research continues to suggest that drinking wine in moderation — about a glass per day — offers a multitude of health benefits (5).
+If you are looking to develop a healthier lifestyle and a better relationship with alcohol it is best to avoid spirits due to their high alcohol concentration, however, emerging research continues to suggest that drinking wine in moderation — about a glass per day — can offer a multitude of health benefits (5).

 Potential health benefits of drinking wine

-- Rich in antioxidants - grapes contain high levels of polyphenols, which are antioxidants that have been shown to reduce oxidative stress and inflammation (6).
+- Polyphenol compounds - grapes contain high levels of a polyphenol called resveratrol, which have been shown to reduce oxidative stress and inflammation (6).
 A 2-week study of 40 adults found that consuming 13.5 ounces (400 ml) of red wine daily increased antioxidant status (7).

-- May benefit heart health - researchers believe that red wine’s high concentration of polyphenol antioxidants can help reduce your risk of high blood pressure, high cholesterol and metabolic diseases (8).
+- May benefit heart health - researchers believe that red wine’s high concentration of polyphenol compounds can help reduce your risk of high blood pressure, high cholesterol and metabolic diseases (8).

-- May promote longevity - it has been found that drinking moderate amounts of wine as part of a healthy diet may increase longevity (9).
+- May promote longevity - it has been found that drinking moderate amounts of wine as part of a healthy diet may increase life span (9).

 It seems that both dry January and damp January can bring many health and wellness benefits, making both of the challenges sound tempting if you are looking to reset your relationship with alcohol and lead a healthier lifestyle this New Year.
-What is important is ensuring you follow the UK Chief Medical Officers’ low-risk drinking guideline for the remainder of the year.
 It is advised that to keep health risks from alcohol to a low level it is safest not to drink more than 14 units a week regularly for both men and women.

 If you are worried about the impact a busy festive period filled with excess drinking could have had on your overall health particularly your liver, our Liver Blood Test is an easy and convenient way to examine liver enzymes such as gamma GT (GGT) and alanine transferase (ALT) which can be raised if the liver is damaged.
 This test is ideal for those who want to find out if their lifestyle is damaging their liver.
 Cutting down on alcohol, eating a balanced diet and exercising regularly are all ways to improve liver health.

-Although yes, it is good to check the health of our liver after a period of heavy drinking, it is also necessary to see if our usual drinking habits are having a negative effect to allow us to make any necessary changes before things get worse.
+Although it is good to check the health of our liver after a period of heavy drinking, it is also necessary to see whether our usual drinking habits are having a negative effect.
+This will allow us to make any necessary changes before things get worse.

-For a comprehensive picture of your inner health, our Advanced Well Man Blood Test and Advanced Well Woman Blood Test tests are on offer for just £119 until the end of January.
-Both include a liver check along with many other tests including diabetes and heart disease risk, a cholesterol status and vitamins D, B12 and folate.
+For a comprehensive picture of your inner health, our Advanced Well Man Blood Test and Advanced Well Woman Blood Test include a liver check along with many other tests including diabetes and heart disease risk, a cholesterol status and vitamins D, B12 and folate.

 1. Hamilton, I. (2019).
 Ian Hamilton: Dry January is no match for the growing harms of alcohol consumption - The BMJ. [online] The BMJ.
 Available at: https://blogs.bmj.com/bmj/2019/01/04/ian-hamilton-dry-january-no-match-growing-harms-alcohol-consumption/ [Accessed 15 Jan.
 2020].